-2.4 Models Outside an Actua Are of Expertise
+2.4 Models Outside an Actuary's Area of Expertise

-Actuaries may need to use and, or rely comodels outside of their expertise: for example, credit scoring models, a populic capital models or enterprise risk management models that contain features and components outside the expertise of the actuaries using the models.
+Actuaries may need to use and/or rely on models outside of their expertise: for example, credit-scoring models, economic capital models, or enterprise risk management models that contain features and components outside the expertise of the actuaries using the models.

-In these circumstal ces, the actuary would determine the appropriate level of reliance on other experts.
-In long so, the actuary would consider the following:
+In these circumstances, the actuary would determine the appropriate level of reliance on other experts.
+In doing so, the actuary would consider the following:

-- If the individuals on whom the actuary is relying are considered experts in their field of practice; - The extent to which the model has been reviewed by experts in the applicable field; and - The financial significance and risk-rating associated with the model.
+- If the individuals on whom the actuary is relying are considered experts in their field of practice; - The extent to which the model has been reviewed by experts in the applicable field; and - The risk rating associated with the model.